RockefellerArchiveCenter/docs-build/README.md

     cd docs-build
     docker-compose up

 The docs site will be available in your browser at `http://localhost:4000`.
-To include sets of documentation, you will need to add them as submodules in the `/repositories` directory.
+To include sets of documentation, you will need to add them as submodules in the `repositories/` subdirectory.
 Refer to the [Adding Repositories](#adding-repositories) section of this document.

 This container is also useful for development purposes.
 If you've made changes to files and want to regenerate the site, you can run `docker-compose exec docs python update.py`.